 Meet Our Team

-2016 - is launched to help get self-published authors off the ground.
-Tales On Moon Lane bookseller Jennifer Bell publishes her debut novel, The Crooked Sixpence with Penguin Random House.
+2016 - Can't Put It Down is launched to help get self-published authors off the ground.
+Tales on Moon Lane bookseller Jennifer Bell publishes her debut novel, The Crooked Sixpence with Penguin Random House.

 2014 - The shop is awarded Julia Donaldson’s bookshop of the month for September.

 2013 - Hodder publish Amazing Esme and the Pirate Circus.
 The shop is devastated by a local flood which destroys most of the stock.
 It closes for three months.

 2012 - Tales on Moon Lane is nominated for the Eleanor Farjeon Award – for distinguished service to the world of British Children’s Books.
 The second book in the Amazing Esme series, Amazing Esme and the Sweetshop circus is published.

 2011 - Bookshop manager, George Hanratty wins Young Bookseller of the Year and Tales on Moon Lane wins Children’s Bookseller of the Year for the second time at the BA awards.
 Tamara’s book Amazing Esme is published.

 2010 - In conjunction with Dulwich Picture Gallery, Tales on Moon Lane hosts the first annual Children’s Literacy Festival, aiming to inspire a life-long love of reading.

 2009 - Tamara writes a book for 6 – 8 year olds called Amazing Esme and gets a publishing deal with Hodder.
 The shop launches the WeRead award in conjunction with UCS.

 2008 - Tamara and her team win Children’s Bookseller of the Year at the Bookseller’s Association Awards.